fibrous-tendencies/Theseus.jl/README.md

 # Theseus

-Theseus is a [Julia](https://julialang.org/) package for form-finding and optimization of tensile structures.
+Theseus is a [Julia](https://julialang.org/) package for form-finding and optimization of tensile structures, compression structures, and mixed tension/compression structures.
 It is a companion package to [Ariadne](https://github.com/fibrous-tendencies/Ariadne).
 Theseus starts a local server and can communicate with Ariadne via WebSockets.

 ## Installation